 OPI's Russian to a Party is a warm browned-red polish with a highly-shiny, shimmery finish.
 In the bottle, one would think there would be a gold element to this polish as it seems to have a gold shimmer; however, this does not translate to the nail.
 The gold microshimmer just seems to add a little bit of extra depth and warmth to this polish.
 It's a perfect fall shade of red.
 On my fair skin with slight yellow undertones this color is almost too brown.
 For reference, it's in the same color-tone family as Romeo and Joliet and Changing of the Garnet.
 Romeo and Joliet is very brown and Changing of the Garnet is very red.
 Russian to a Party sits in between both of these by being more brown than red but not actually brown (it's a "browned red").
 Application was very streaky on the first coat and it actually took three coats for total evenness, bottle color, and total opacity.
 The finish was highly shiny and glossy even without a top-coat (but I added one anyway).
 Dry time was about three minutes in between coats (old formula OPI) and rock hard in 15 minutes with Seche Vite.
 While I like this color and it is very pretty, it's a little more brown than I would like; hence, I wouldn't buy it again.

-The application for this color is great.
+Russian To A Party is shimmer red with hint of brown undertone and subtle yellow/gold shimmer.
+The red isn't flat at all and I will classify this as a deep wood red.
+It's such a pretty color for fall/winter.The application for this color is great.
 I tend to find that the old OPI Polish needs at least 3 coats to give a good opaque coverage.
 This color is so wearable for all different types of skin tone.
 If you are lucky to find one, go and get it as this one been discontinued for a while.

 This is such a sexy red.
 Red polishes are tricky, well, they are for me atleast.
 It's the one color I have issues with in terms of finding the right shade.
 Some of them are so garish, or bright, or cheap looking.
 Russian to a Party is a dark red but I wouldn't necessarily call it deep.
 It does have a little bit of a gold undertone, subtle, but spices it up some.
 I had no problems with its consistency.
 It went on smoothly without streaking.
 There also wasn't an exorbitant drying time, which I very much appreciated.
 Looks stunning in the fall!